-Restorative Dentistry in Helotes, TX
+Restorative Dentistry – Alamo Ranch, TX

 Dr. Aiyana Anderson and Dr. Michele Moreno offer several restorative dentistry services, including reconstructive crown and bridge treatment that can transform your smile for the better.
 We also can handle some cases of root canal therapy and wisdom tooth extraction for patients from Grey Forest, Balcones Heights, Alamo Ranch, Stillwater Ranch, Castroville, Bandera, Alamo Heights, Leon Valley, Helotes, and beyond.
 Contact Alamo Springs Dental today to schedule your first appointment!

 A dental crown is a tooth restoration that Stillwater Ranch dentist Dr. Anderson or Dr. Moreno may select if you have a tooth with severe decay that cannot be repaired with a filling or a tooth that is structurally damaged by a crack or fracture.
 For the sake of appearances, a crown (also called a cap) is made entirely of ceramic, an extremely hard material that can be matched to the color of your tooth.
-A crown fits snuggly over your tooth, fully encapsulating the sides and chewing surface.
+In 2-3 appointments, you will have a crown that fits snugly over your tooth, fully encapsulating the sides and chewing surface.